ThePansmith/Monifactory/FAQ.md

 **Q. Can I add 'X' mod to my instance of Monifactory?**

 By default, Monifactory only supports the mods included with it, and has *optional compat* for ComputerCraft, Create, XNet, and Tempad.
 Any other mods added may break progression and/or deviate from the intended experience, but feel free to add them to your personal instance.
 Note that support may not be provided for bugs related to mods not shipped with the pack

-**Q. Is Create in the modpack?**

-No, Create is not in Monifactory by default.

 **Q. How do I play Monifactory Hard Mode/Harder Mode?**